Joanna Rakoff: Life and career

-In 1996, aged 23, Rakoff took a job at one of New York’s oldest literary agencies, Harold Ober Associates.
+In 1996, aged 23, Rakoff took a job at one of New York's oldest literary agencies, Harold Ober Associates.
 Unbeknownst to Rakoff, the agency looked after the interests of the notoriously reclusive writer J. D. Salinger.
-In her time at the agency Rakoff's responsibilities included responding to the large volume of fan mail that Salinger received.
-Rakoff was instructed to respond with a generic response that explained that Salinger did not read fan mail.
+In her time at the agency Rakoff's responsibilities included responding to the large volume of fan mail Salinger received.
+Rakoff was instructed to give a generic response that explained that Salinger did not read fan mail.
 But she found herself moved by the letters and began writing personal responses to their letters.
-Her period at the agency coincided with Salinger's aborted publication of the short story "Hapworth 16, 1924".
-Rakoff's experiences with the agency and her encounters with Salinger himself would later be recounted in her memoir of her time at the literary agency, My Salinger Year (2014).
+Her period at the agency coincided with the aborted publication of Salinger's short story "Hapworth 16, 1924".
+Rakoff's experiences with the agency and encounters with Salinger himself are recounted in her 2014 memoir of her time at the agency, My Salinger Year.

-Rakoff's first novel A Fortunate Age was published in 2009.
-It received largely positive reviews and was included on many Best of 2009 lists, including NPR, Elle and Booklist, and was awarded the Goldberg Prize for Jewish Fiction by Emerging Writers, an award previously won by Gary Shteyngart, Nathan Englander, and Laura Vapnyar.
+Rakoff's first novel, A Fortunate Age, was published in 2009.
+It received largely positive reviews, was included on many Best of 2009 lists, including NPR, Elle, and Booklist, and received the Goldberg Prize for Jewish Fiction by Emerging Writers, an award previously won by Gary Shteyngart, Nathan Englander, and Laura Vapnyar.
 The novel was a San Francisco Chronicle Best Seller and was published in France by Presses de la Cité.

-In 2010, Rakoff created a radio documentary about Salinger and his fan mail for BBC Radio 4, entitled Hey Mr Salinger.
-Before the documentary aired, the script was circulated in the British publishing industry; an editor read it and got in contact with Rakoff, encouraging her to expand the script into a memoir about her time working for the agency.
-This memoir became Rakoff's second book; entitled My Salinger Year, it was published in 2014 to broad critical acclaim.
+In 2010, Rakoff created a radio documentary about Salinger and his fan mail for BBC Radio 4, Hey Mr Salinger.
+Before it aired, the script was circulated in the British publishing industry; an editor read it and encouraged Rakoff to expand it into a memoir about her time working for the agency.
+This memoir became Rakoff's second book, My Salinger Year, published in 2014 to broad critical acclaim.
 It was picked by The Guardians Rachel Cooke as one of the best books of 2014.
-The memoir has been published in France, Italy, Spain, the Netherlands, Brazil, Argentina, Italy, India, Australia, and the UK.
+It has been published in France, Italy, Spain, the Netherlands, Brazil, Argentina, Italy, India, Australia, and the UK.
 In France, it was a finalist for the Elle Prix de Lectrices.
 In the Netherlands, it was a finalist for the WIZO Prize.